-Prior knowledge of quantum mechanics at an intermediate level is assumed.
-Knowledge of statistical physics is helpful but not required.
+Recommended background: prior knowledge of quantum mechanics at an intermediate level.

-This course will be offered in 2000-01 and in alternate years thereafter.
+Suggested background: knowledge of statistical physics is helpful.
+This course will be offered in 2002-03 and in alternate years thereafter.

 PH 3503.
 NUCLEAR PHYSICS.

 This course is intended to acquaint the student with the measurable properties of nuclei and the principles necessary to perform these measurements.
 The major part of the course will be an introduction to the theory of nuclei.